-Yes, there were days when I had a headache and struggled with breathing, but taking a headache tablet, slowing down, and resting often made it easier.
+Yes, there were days when I had a headache and struggled with breathing.
+But taking a headache tablet, slowing down, and resting often made it easier.

-I am not a medical professional so the above is just my experience and my reason for not taking Diamox.
+I am not a medical professional, so the above is just my experience and my reason for not taking Diamox.